 Carefully remove and discard the star anise, black cardamom pod, and cinnamon stick.

-Once it reaches this point, transfer everything to a high-speed blender, along with the other 2 tablespoons of butter.
+If you're using a glass blender, be sure to allow the curry to cool a bit to prevent the glass from shattering.
+Transfer everything to a high-speed blender, along with the other 2 tablespoons of butter.
 Blend the sauce until completely smooth.

 Note: If you've tried blending the sauce and the texture is grainy, it may have too much onions.
 Just add a tablespoon of water at a time and continue to blend until you have a silky smooth sauce.